MHickey2/Wannabe-Healthy/README.md

 ### 4. Website Structure    <a name="structure"></a>

 The website follows the standard website structure.
 The Logo and the website name are on the left hand side, and the naigation to the right, on the top of all pages.
-Within the Account Nav Link the user can either register or login to the site.
+Within the Account Nav Link the user can either Signup or login to the site.
 When the user logs in they can see the Profile link and the logout button.
 The logged in user's image will also be visible.
 When the website is on smaller screens, there is a hamburger meu, with dropdown navigation items.
 The footer element is also available on all pages, with site information, contact details and social media icons.

  The website consists of the following Pages:
  - The Home Page, with an introduction to the site and it holds the blog section and a search bar.